-- 1. Applicant has the right to access the lease premises.
-Access is from a nearby upland property, shown as APN 106-050-11 on Exhibit B. This property has two piers that extend out onto sovereign land, but have not been authorized by the Commission.
-Staff is in the process of bringing the piers under lease. - 2.
-The mooring buoy has existed in Tomales Bay for many years but was not previously authorized by the Commission.
-The Applicant is now applying for a General Lease Recreational Use. - 3.
+- 1. The Applicant has the right to access the upland parcel adjoining the lease premises. - 2.
+The proposed mooring buoy will be installed in accordance with the TBMP Requirements.
+The Applicant is applying for a General Lease Recreational Use. - 3.
 This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 4.
-Pursuant to the Commission's delegation of authority and California Environmental Quality Act (CEQA) Guidelines (Cal.
-Code Regs., tit.14, § 15025), Commission staff prepared a Negative Declaration (ND) identified as CSLC ND No. 749, State Clearinghouse No. 2012082074, for the Tomales Bay Vessel Management Plan.
+Pursuant to the Commission's delegation of authority and the State California Environmental Quality Act (CEQA) Guidelines (Cal.
+Code Regs., title.14, § 15025), Commission staff prepared a Negative Declaration (ND) identified as CSLC ND No. 749, State Clearinghouse No. 2012082074, for the Tomales Bay Vessel Management Plan.
 The ND was prepared and circulated for public review pursuant to the provisions of CEQA, and adopted by the Commission on April 26, 2013 (Calendar Item 113). - 5.
 On April 26, 2013, the Commission found that, based upon the entire record before the Commission, including the Initial Study, the ND, and the comments received in response thereto, there is no substantial evidence that the project may have a significant effect on the environment; California Code of Regulations, title 14, section 15074, subdivision (b).